3 tools to find out the most popular and relevant topics

 - Don’t use them all the time

-- Don’t just piggy back on trends, start your own
+- Don’t just piggy back on other trends, start your own, particularly for campaigns

-- Utilise popular keywords (Google Keyword Tool) to base your hastags on
+- Utilise popular keywords (Google Keyword Planner) to base your hastags on

 - Make your content entertaining or educational to encourage sharing